Skip to main content

 Confidential information can have significant value.
 Just ask KFC how much the secret herbs and spices are worth.
 Unfortunately, many businesses do not take reasonable steps to protect their confidential information.

-This article aims to provide business owners with the following:
+This article aims to provide business owners with:

 • An overview of common risks that involve employees and confidentiality.

-• Practical tips employers can use to protect their confidential information.
+• Practical tips for employers to protect their confidential information.

 About Confidentiality and Confidential Information